gem5/gem5-resources/README.md

 - linux kernel configuration files

 The instructions to build the boot-tests disk image (`boot-exit`), the Linux binaries, and how to use gem5 run scripts to run boot-tests are available in this [README](src/boot-tests/README.md) file.

+# Resource: RISCV Full System Test

+This resource refers to a simple setup for a riscv based full system simulation of Linux kernel.

+Main components include:
+- a disk image
+- a riscv boot loader with linux kernel as payload and a device tree compiled in
+- gem5 run/config scripts

+The instructions to build a riscv disk image, a riscv boot loader (`berkeley bootloader (bbl)`) and how to use gem5 scripts to run riscv Linux full system simulations are available in this [README](src/riscv-fs/README.md) file.

 # Resource: Insttest